 Adding a certifying signature to a PDF means you are the author of the document, have finalized its contents and want to secure it against tampering after it has been distributed.

-Certified documents display a blue ribbon across the top of the document containing the signer's name and the Certificate issuer - a clear, visual indicator of document. authenticity and authorship.
+Certified documents display a blue ribbon across the top of the document containing the signer's name and the Certificate issuer - a clear, visual indicator of document authenticity and authorship.

 Approval signatures expedite an organization's approval procedure by capturing the electronic approvals made by individuals or departments and embedding them within the actual PDF.

-Signatures can be customized to include an image (e.g. your physical signature or official seal) and various signature details (e.g. signing location, date, reason for signing)
+Signatures can be customized to include an image (e.g., your physical signature or official seal) and various signature details (e.g., signing location, date, reason for signing).

-Invisible signatures are used when you need to provide document authenticity, integrity and origin assurances, but don’t need a visible signature line.
+An invisible signature is used when you need to provide document authenticity, integrity and origin assurances, but don’t need a visible signature line.
 Documents with a non-visible signature display a blue ribbon in their task bar.

 The future of digital signing will naturally be driven by advancements in technology, changes to regulations and standards (as well as new ones), and developments of integrations with other digital solutions.
 But what’s important to consider is that these trends will contribute to increased security, widespread adoption, and enhanced efficiency in the realm of electronic transactions and document signing.

 With advancements in technology always being made, there is the potential for innovative authentication methods such as biometrics and AI-driven verification.
 The use of these technologies will enhance the security and reliability of both electronic and digital signatures.